ryanrowe2/StockTradingAI-Project/README.md

   - **Assumption:**
     The structure is data-driven; it reflects both the direct influences of predictors on `Trend` and the interdependencies among predictors (e.g., volatility influencing returns).
-  - **Optimization Impact:**
-    This more complex structure allows the Enhanced BN to capture underlying causal relationships and conditional dependencies that are crucial for predicting market trends more accurately.
+  - This more complex structure allows the Enhanced BN to capture underlying causal relationships and conditional dependencies that are crucial for predicting market trends more accurately.

 *Example Code Snippet Illustrating Structure Learning:*